 - Each year you will renew your license and SAHPA membership

 (You submit your flight log-book, and get any instructor or club licensing officer to sign the paperwork)

 Duration: You should be able to complete the full course in One to Four months part-time (evenings and weekends), depending on the effort you put in, the time you make available and the weather.

 We strongly suggest you do at least your first few powered flights from sea level.
 If you live on the Reef, this will entail travelling to the Coast for a few days.
 The remaining flights could be completed by a local instructor closer to home.

 The Aeronautical Radio Course can be done with any Flying School, but we strongly suggest you do this with a Microlight Flight School.

-We have a special arrangement in Cape Town with our local Microlight Flight School, where the radio course is done over one weekend intensive training at a cost of only R500.
+We have an arrangement in Cape Town with a local Microlight Flight School, where the radio course is done over one weekend intensive training.
 This course is run ad-hock when there are a total of Ten students for the radio course (paramotor pilots and microlight pilots).
 You need to book well in advance (through us) and bring Two passport size photographs.
 This is valid for life and never requires renewal.

 Visiting pilots with a valid and recognised foreign PPG license may be required to

 complete a skill test and perhaps the theoretical test, depending on the country of origin (based upon the requirements and syllabus for their PPG licensing), in order to convert to a SA license.